StandardCyborg/StandardCyborgCocoa/README.md

 ## Run included demo app

 1. `cd StandardCyborgExample`
-2. Drop your API token into `Info.plist` (from your platform.standardcyborg.com account)
-3. `pod install`
+1. `pod install`
-4. Run on a device with TrueDepth
+1. Run on an iOS device with a TrueDepth sensor

-## Documentation

-All documentation is hosted at https://standardcyborg.com/docs/ios-quickstart/

 ## Requirements